webmapper/amaps/README.md

-# amaps
+# Amaps
-implementation of nlmaps for Amsterdam for a demo, see https://map.data.amsterdam.nl/
+Implementation of NL Maps for Amsterdam

+For a demo, see https://map.data.amsterdam.nl/

 This repository builds `nlmaps` with a configuration file for Amsterdam, specifying Amsterdam's map styling and map layers.
 In addition, this repository contains several wrapper scripts which bundle the resulting `nlmaps` build with functionality for specific use cases, like querying certain API's when the map is clicked.
 These specific cases are: